-At June 30, 2019, Kraken had \$1,597,048 remaining in grant funding to drawn down against research and development activities.
+At September 30, 2019, Kraken had \$2.7 million remaining in grant funding to drawn down against research and development activities.
 Major components of this remaining funding are as follows:

-In May 2018, the Company's German subsidiary, Kraken Robotik GmbH was awarded over \$900,000 in contracts for two development initiatives for evaluation of SeaVision® sensors and AI control for software for autonomous underwater vehicles.
+In May 2018, the Company's German subsidiary, Kraken Robotik GmbH was awarded over \$0.9 million in contracts for two development initiatives for evaluation of SeaVision® sensors and AI control for software for autonomous underwater vehicles.
 The two projects are called ARIM and RoboVaaS and are collaborative research activities funded by the German Federal Ministry for Economic Affairs and Energy as part of the MarTERA Horizon 2020 initiative of the European Commission.

-In December 2018, the Company was awarded a \$565,000 contract with Public Works and Procurement Canada under the Defence Innovation Research Program (DIRP).
+In December 2018, the Company was awarded a \$0.6 million contract with Public Works and Procurement Canada under the Defence Innovation Research Program (DIRP).
 Kraken will develop a low frequency, ultra-wideband Synthetic Aperture Sonar (SAS) for use in underwater operational environments.

-In March 2019, the Company was awarded a \$1 million financial contribution from the Government of Newfoundland and Labrador under the Innovation and Business Development Funding (IBDF) program.
-The funding will be used for the initial phase of the OceanVisionTM project that Kraken plans to pursue as part of the Ocean Supercluster initiative.
+In March 2019, the Company was awarded a \$1.0 million financial contribution from the Government of Newfoundland and Labrador under the Innovation and Business Development Funding (IBDF) program.
+The funding will be used for the initial phase of the OceanVisionTM project as part of the Ocean Supercluster initiative.
+At September 30, 2019 the Company had received \$500,000 which has been applied to government assistance.